flaneurette/tiny-shop/administration/README.md

 # Password protected area.

-It uses a .htaccess and Apache basic authentication to access the administration folder.
+Tinyshop uses a .htaccess and Apache basic authentication to access the administration folder.
 It is also restricted by IP.

 A htpasswd needs to be generated and placed below the /www/ folder.